top of page

 Fights aren’t steady-paced jogs; they’re bursts of violence followed by brief recovery.

 Interval training, circuits, pad work, and grappling rounds develop the exact kind of cardio you need for combat sports.
+If you can stay dangerous when you’re tired, you’re already ahead of most beginners.

 3. Mobility and Recovery